-- The capacity for thinking creatively, innovatively, analytically, logically and critically; - The skills to work collaboratively; - The ability to apply skills, knowledge and understanding of Digital Technology in a range of contexts to solve problems; - An understanding of the consequences of using Digital Technology on individuals, organisations and society;
+- The capacity for thinking creatively, innovatively, analytically, logically and critically; - The skills to work collaboratively: - The ability to apply skills, knowledge and understanding of Digital Technology in a range of contexts to solve problems; - An understanding of the consequences of using Digital Technology on individuals, organisations and society;

 Candidates at AS and A2 level will build upon skills developed at GCSE level.
-Therefore, candidates wishing to do Digital Technology at AS or A2 level are required to have at least a grade "B" in GCSE ICT (Short/Full Course).
-A grade A would be preferable and a better indicator of suitability.
+Therefore, candidates wishing to do Digital Technology at AS or A2 level are required to have at least a grade "B" in GCSE Digital Technology or Computer Science (6).
+Any candidates wishing to do Digital Technology at AS, who have not done GCSE Digital Technology or Computer Science, should speak to the Head of Department, Mr Hanlon.

-AS A2 AS 1 Approaches to System Development Written Paper 1 hour 30 mins 50% of AS 20% of A Level A2 1 Information Systems Written Paper 2 hours 30 mins 40% of A Level AS 2 Fundamentals of Digital Technology Written Paper 1 hour 30 mins 50% of AS 20% of A Level A2 2 Application Development Coursework 20% of A Level
+AS AS 1 Approaches to Development System Written Paper 1 hour 30 mins 50% of AS 20% of A Level AS 2 Fundamentals of Technology Digital Written Paper 1 hour 30 mins 50% of AS 20% of A Level

+A2 A2 1 Information Systems Written Paper 2 hours 30 mins 40% of A Level A2 2 Application Development Coursework 20% of A Level